Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- This season, Al Horford has made 3.6 shots per game, which accounts for 6.6% of his team's total makes.
+- This season, Al Horford has made 3.6 shots from the floor per game, which adds up to 6.6% of his team's total makes.

-- Conceding 109.8 points per contest, the Heat are the second-ranked squad in the league on defense.
+- He's connected on 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Looking at assists, the Heat are 14th in the league, conceding 25.6 per contest.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- Looking at 3-pointers, the Heat are ranked 28th in the league, allowing 13.1 makes per game.
+- Looking at assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.

 Al Horford vs. the Heat